steemit/smt-whitepaper/smt-manual/manual.md

 Several shared tools exist to support applications that wish to outsource signup, transaction signing and wallet functions, such as SteemConnect (ADD link to SteemConnect launch post).

-## How to Integrate Content Support from Steem into my Website
+## How to Integrate Content from Steem into Websites and Apps

 # Conclusion